amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 **Graph.addEdge**

-To add an edge we need two nodes.
+To add an edge, we need two nodes.
 One is the source, and the other is the destination.

 {% codeblock Graph.addEdge lang:js mark:7 https://github.com/amejiarosario/dsa.js/blob/master/src/data-structures/graphs/graph.js  Full Code %}
   addEdge(source, destination) {